 As Ortiz explains, the game from 100 yards in is still the same.
 No matter how far a golfer can drive the ball off the tee, he must still rely on skill and finesse to get the ball into the cup:

-For more information on golf technology, the Bobby Jones instructional DVDs and related topics, check out the links on the next page.
+For more information on golf technology, the Bobby Jones instructional DVDs and related topics, check out the links below.